matthewyang204/NotepadEE/README.md

 All of the prebuilt binaries provided in the README support macOSX Mavericks or better.

 Prebuild requirements:
-- Python 3.6 to 3.12
+- Any Python version from 3.6 to 3.12 installed
-- make installed
+- `make` installed
 - `configure` script will automatically install Python packages

 Build instructions: